kragen/derctuo/markdown/wire-machines.md

 annealed spots, showing that they were softer than the rest of the wire.

-(Nevertheless, OdinYggd on ##electronics tells me that this is not enough to reach full softness, and I should raise them to orange heat in charcoal, then smother it to let it cool for hours.)

 Work hardening is not all bad, though.
 When you bend wire, it bends into a smooth curve instead of kinking like a drinking straw because the parts that have bent least are the softest.
 (In a drinking straw,